wbrowar/craft-guide/_docs/content/en/markdown-twig.md

 ---
 title: Markdown in Twig and Twig in Markdown
-description: 'Overview of Guide for Craft CMS'
+description: 'Overview of Guide for Craft CMS
+category: Tips and Tricks
 position: 300
-category: Tips and Tricks
 version: 3.0.0
 fullscreen: false
 ---